Code-Institute-Submissions/Upon-Wonder/README.md

 #### Thank you
 Thank you to the following people:

-- My mentor Seun Owonikoko
+- My mentor Seun Owonikoko.
-- My friend and fellow Code Institute study buddy Qim
+- My friend and fellow Code Institute study buddy Qim.
-- Friends and family
+- Friends and family for their patient with me coding all day.
+- The best colleagues in the world for letting me follow my dream.
+- The guy who told me I couldn't do it.
+Look at me now!

 ### Disclaimer
 This website was created for educational use only.